Lake Tauca: Related events

-During the Tauca phase, a large lake formed at Lake Titicaca; the pampas around Titicaca were left by that lake and the paleolake Minchin.
+During the Tauca phase, Lake Titicaca grew in size; the pampas around Titicaca were left by that lake and the paleolake Minchin.
 Lake Titicaca rose by about 5 m, reaching a height of 3815 m, and its water became less saline.
 Another shoreline, at 3825 m altitude, has been linked to a highstand of Lake Titicaca during the Tauca epoch.
 The highstand, in 13,180 ± 130 BP, is contemporaneous with the Tauca III phase.
 Titicaca's water level then dropped during the Ticaña phase and probably rose again during the Coipasa.
+The highstands left terraces at the southern and eastern shores of Lake Titicaca, which were later deformed by tectonic processes.

 Lake Titicaca probably overflowed on the south between 26,000 and 15,000 BP, adding water to Lake Tauca.
 Titicaca's outflow, the Rio Desaguadero, may have been eight times that of today.
 Lake Titicaca was thought to have had a low water level during the Tauca phase before evidence of deeper water was found.
 Higher lake levels have been found at the same time in other parts of the Altiplano and areas of the Atacama above 3500 m.
 This was not the first time Lake Titicaca rose; Pleistocene lake-level rises are known as Mataro, Cabana, Ballivian and Minchin.
 The overflow from Lake Titicaca into the southern Altiplano was possible for the last 50,000 years; this might explain why there is little evidence of large lakes in the southern Altiplano in the time before 50,000 years ago.